rocket4321/nmap_tracker/README.md

 Further thoughts:

+>> exclude logic - a device, once observed, is not scanned for unless it would be marked as not_home within the next <home_interval> minutes.
+This provides only a single scan for a device to continue to be marked as home.
+If some device connections are irregular, then a device would toggle back and forth.
+This is likely the best next option for a user to be able to disable, if the code allowed it.

 >> interval_seconds: I really recommend no smaller than the default 300 (5 min).
 I've seen some posts of sub 60 seconds, so could translate to a heavy network workload for older devices across an entire subnet.